Bank Fraud

 Anomaly Detection

 Machine learning excels at identifying anomalies in vast datasets.
 Anomaly detection involves establishing a baseline of normal behaviour and flagging deviations from this norm.
-In banking, ML algorithms analyze transaction patterns and customer behaviours to detect irregularities that might indicate fraud.
+In banking, ML algorithms analyse transaction patterns and customer behaviours to detect irregularities that might indicate fraud.
 For example, an ML model can identify unusual spending spikes on a customer's account that differ from their typical transaction history.
 This real-time detection capability helps banks respond quickly to potential fraud attempts.

 Identity Clustering

 Identity clustering groups similar data points to uncover patterns that may not be evident at first glance.
 This technique is particularly useful in detecting synthetic identity fraud.
-Machine learning models can analyze attributes across different accounts to identify clusters of data points that exhibit similar fraudulent characteristics.
+Machine learning models can analyse attributes across different accounts to identify clusters of data points that exhibit similar fraudulent characteristics.
 By doing so, banks can detect and flag suspicious groups of transactions that might involve fabricated identities.

 Behavioral Analytics